ncase/anxiety/scenes/act1.md

 (...2500)

 {{if _.seppuku}}
-b: Besides, can't party, you need to study so your parents don't commit seppuku.
+b: Besides, can't party, you need to do work so your parents don't commit seppuku.
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`